CoMeT: Collaborative Memory Transformer for Efficient Long Context Modeling: Experiments

 As shown in Table~\ref{tab:scrolls_results_detailed}, CoMeT achieves the highest average score among all efficient methods.
 Crucially, on summarization tasks that require a holistic understanding of the input (GovRep, SumScr), CoMeT performs on par with the fine-tuned Full Attention baseline.
+Beyond the standard benchmark splits, we further evaluate CoMeT's extrapolation ability on long-context sequences exceeding its training length (Appendix~\ref{app:extrapolation}), where it continues to outperform SWA by a large margin.
 On shorter sequences (Table~\ref{tab:qa_results_comparison_with_length}), CoMeT naturally matches Full Attention performance, as the entire input fits within a single chunk.

 \paragraph{Real-World Application Scenarios.}